memgraph/docs/docs/tutorials/social-network-analysis.md

 CALL graph_analyzer.analyze() YIELD *;
 ```

-You will get details about the graph like the number of nodes, edges, bridges...
+You will get details about the graph, such as the number of nodes, edges,
-and many more.
+bridges and many more.

 ### Betweenness centrality